philipvanderbroek/philipvanderbroek.github.io/splunk.md

 # Splunk

 Splunk is the leading machine-generated data analysis platform.
-It’s currently used by 15,000 companies and is worth $14B dollars.
+It’s currently used by 15,000 companies and is worth $18B dollars.

-I was part of a small team responsible for redesigning the Splunk Enterprise 5.0, Splunk's core product.
+I was part of a small team responsible for redesigning Splunk Enterprise 5.0, Splunk's core product.

 The redesign included a completely new design system and front end, major updates to core concepts and pages, and the addition of new features.